aws-samples/aws-lambda-with-aws-sdk-for-swift/README.md

-# Building an AWS Lambda Function using the AWS SDK for Swift
+# Swift on AWS: Building your backend app with the AWS SDK for Swift

 This sample application demonstrates using the **AWS SDK for Swift** in a AWS Lambda function.
 It uses Docker to compile and package the function into a Docker image.
 It then uses the AWS Cloud Development Kit (AWS CDK) to deploy the image and create the Lambda function in AWS.